The leader and father figure of the Smurfs.

 - Hypocritical Humor: Played rather darkly when he chuckles and chides Hefty for being angry with Jokey over the usual "exploding surprise" gift box — but when he himself is the victim of a similar gift box a couple of panels later, he completely flips his lid and has Jokey thrown in jail.
 This turns out to be the last straw for a number of Smurfs, and thus the rebellion and civil war kicks off in earnest.

 - Less Embarrassing Term: His costume is not yellow, it is gold.
 Though to be fair, the suit does sparkle when he first shows it off, so it may simply be factual.

 - Too Important to Walk: He's carried with a palanquin in the village, though he averts it during the forest campaign.

 - Tyrant Takes the Helm: He gets himself elected to replace the temporarily absent Papa Smurf, then proceeds to declare himself king, hire a Praetorian Guard, and rule by decree.
 His overt despotism results in civil war.

 He's usually found lying around somewhere and napping, especially if there's work to be done.

-- The Cameo: In the live-action film series.
+- The Cameo: He made some cameo appearances in the live-action film series.